Wallyway/Q-A-OpenAI-LangChain/README.md

 ## Installation and use

-- Go to https://app-openai-langchain-coffe.streamlit.app/ to real deployment using Streamlit
+- DEMO: https://app-openai-langchain-coffe.streamlit.app/ deployment using Streamlit

 ### Prerequisites